 New Concrete Warranty Information

-- For that reason not all parts of installing concrete is controlled and can not be warrantied for hairline cracks, shrinkage cracks or spider cracks.
-We do not like cracking either and that is why we do the best on the things we can control.
-We instal a proper base, we compact the ground, we install reinforcement like rebar and fiber, and we put concrete control joints in hope we can control where the concrete cracks.
-All of these things will help to ensure your concrete stays in the best shape as possible and will last as long as possible.
+- For that reason, not all parts of installing concrete are controlled and can not be warrantied for hairline cracks, shrinkage cracks, or spider cracks.
+We do not like cracking either and that is why we do our best on the things we can control.
+We install a proper base, we compact the ground, we install reinforcement like rebar and fiber, and we put concrete control joints in the hope we can control where the concrete cracks.
+All of these things will help to ensure your concrete stays in the best shape possible and will last as long as possible.

 - Cesar’s Concrete is not responsible for filling in voids that the concrete forms have created during the installation process.
 It is recommended that the homeowner buys a small amount of dirt or rock and fills any holes that may be present after the concrete work is done to fill in spots that the forms or stakes created.

 - Cesar’s Concrete is not responsible for damaging or creating holes in any unexposed sprinkler lines, electrical lines, and any other lines where construction will take place.

 - If sprinkler lines are damaged during construction, Cesar’s Concrete team can fix these issues which will be billed based on an hourly rate of $40 per hour which includes drive time, and installation time.

 - Ground conditions and the Colorado winter’s freeze/thaw cycles can cause heaving during the winter months.
 When the ground thaws, the concrete should return to normal height in warmer months.
 Cesar’s Concrete does not cover this in warranty and can not guarantee that the freeze/ thaw cycle will not have an effect on the new concrete.